pytorch/glow/docs/AOT.md

      memory area.
   *  Once everything is setup, it invokes the compiled network model by calling the `resnet50` function from the `resnet50.o` object file.
- * `resnet50`: it links the user-defined `resnet50_standalone.o` and auto-generated `resnet50.o`
-  into a standalone executable file called `resnet50_standalone`
+* `ResNet50Bundle`: it links the user-defined `main.o` and auto-generated `resnet50.o` into a standalone executable file called `resnet50`
-  * `run`: it runs this standalone executable with imagenet images as inputs and outputs the results of the network model execution.
+* `RunResNet50Bundle`: it runs this standalone executable with imagenet images as inputs and outputs the results of the network model execution.

 ### Quantized network
+All of the aforementioned targets have quantized versions in CMakeLists.txt named `QuantizedResNet50BundleNet`, `QuantizedResNet50Bundle`, `RunQuantizedResNet50Bundle`.
-To build and run the example, you just need to execute:
+For example, to run the quantized bundle, you just need to execute:
-* `make run`.
-By default, quantized Resnet50 example is going to be executed.
+* `ninja RunQuantizedResNet50Bundle`

 This run performs almost the same steps as non-quantized Resnet50 version except it emits bundle based on the quantization profile: